-12.1 Troubleshooting
+13.1 Troubleshooting

 In the event that the instrument appears to function abnormally, this section may help to find and solve the problem.
 Several possible problem conditions are described along with likely causes and solutions.
 If a problem arises, please read this section carefully and attempt to understand and solve the problem.
-If the probe seems faulty or the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
+If the probe seems faulty or the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.3) for assistance.
 Be sure to have the instrument model number, serial number, voltage, and problem description available.

-Problem Causes and Solutions The heater indicator LED stays red but the temperature does not increase The display does not show "Cub-oub" nor displays an incorrect bath temperature, and the controller otherwise appears to operate normally.
+Problem Causes and Solutions The heater indicator LED stays red but the temperature does not increase The display does not show "Cut-out" nor displays an incorrect bath temperature, and the controller otherwise appears to operate normally.
 The problem may be insufficient heating, no heating at all, or too much cooling.
 The heater power setting being too low, especially at higher operating One or more burned out heaters or blown heater fuses may also cause this problem.
-If the heaters seem to be burned out, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
-The controller display flashes The display flashs " [] E -] JE" alternately with the process
+If the heaters seem to be burned out, contact an Authorized Service Center (see Section 1.3) for assistance.
+The controller display flashes "Cut-out" and the heater does not operate The display flashes "Cut-out" alternately with the process temperature.
+If the process temperature displayed seems grossly in error, consult the following problem: 'The display flashes "Cut-out" and an incorrect process temperature'.